GHG Net-Zero in the Product Life Cycle

 Reducing CO2 emissions through lightweighting

-It is said that the majority of GHG emissions throughout the life cycle of a vehicle are accounted for when driving.
-Therefore, we conduct development and design based on the conviction that reducing weight and creating compact designs will contribute to increasing the fuel efficiency of cars and reducing CO2 emissions.
-In fiscal 2022, lower-profile, comfort-enhancing third-row seats were installed in Toyota’s new NOAH and VOXY models.
+Since fiscal 2022, lower-profile, comfort-enhancing third-row seats were installed in Toyota's NOAH and VOXY models.
 The conventional metal springs and wires in the third-row seat cushioning have been replaced with fiber cloth springs, which allows improved comfort while riding, as well as thinner overall seating, leading to weight reduction.

-Our Decarbonization School has been operating since 2022, with the aim of reducing GHG emissions throughout our entire supply chain.
+Our Decarbonization School has been operating since fiscal 2023, with the aim of reducing GHG emissions throughout our entire supply chain.

-The school holds lectures by both external consultants and staff from our Carbon Neutral Environment Center on energy saving techniques, and other topics related to decarbonization.
+The school holds lectures for members of our supply chain by both external consultants and staff from our Carbon Neutral Environment Center on energy saving techniques, Scope 3* initiatives, and other topics.
 It also assists member companies in creating GHG emission reduction targets, and in developing plans to meet their targets, as well as supporting employee development with an eye to cultivating employees with the skills and vision needed for long-term carbon neutral efforts.

 We will continue to work closely with our suppliers to promote carbon neutral initiatives throughout the supply chain.